![]() |

 |

-All in coming students at Hutch Tech this September are required to read all these novels for their English classes.
+All incoming students at Hutch Tech this September are required to read all these books for their English classes.
 The novels should be read prior to the start of classes.

 - Freshmen